kevin-tournie/projectBigData/README.md

-# projectBigData
+# Big Data Project : Big Neural Quiz

 Développement d’un quiz multi utilisateurs.rices contrôlé par la voix

+## Description

+This project aims to create an online game to test your general knowledge.
+Using the microphone to answer the questions, you will be able to play alone or with friends.

+## How to play

+### Deployed version

+You can play the game on this link : https://big-neural-quiz.vercel.app/ (for as long as the server is running,which is unkonwn)
+To play the game, you need to create an account and verify it by clicking on the link sent to your email address.
+Then you can play the game alone or with friends.

+### Local version

+If you want to test this in local you need to :

+Front-end :
+		- cd appbigdataproject
+		- npm install
+		- npm run dev
+Back-end :
+		Option 1 (docker):
+			- docker build -t back .
+			- docker run -p 8080:8080 back
+		Option 2 (local):
+			- cd Modele
+			- pip install -r requirements.txt
+			- cd ..\server
+			- py .\back.py
-## Getting started
+## Repository

-There are 3 repositories: <br />
+There are 3 main folders: <br />
 **1) Models:** It contains the python functions for training, the models, the visualisations... <br />
 **2) appbigdataproject:** Frontend application <br />
 **3) server:** Backend <br />

-## Name

-Project Big Data : Big Neural Quiz

-## Description

-This project aims to create a website to have a game to test your general knowledge.
-Using the microphone to answer the questions, the player will be able to play alone or with friends.

-## Architecture
+## Technical Stack

 Frontend: ReactJS <br />
 Backend: FastAPI <br />